SE::DuckDuckGo::Position - Website keyword position checker for DuckDuckGo

 Possible settings

-Supports all scraper settings
+Supports all settings of the

-SE::DuckDuckGo, as well as additionally:
+SE::DuckDuckGo parser, as well as additionally:

 | Parameter name | Default value | Description |